-Many applicants can file an SSDI online.
+Many applicants in Buckhead can file an SSDI online.
 Applicants may also file a claim over the phone or in-person at an SSA field office.

 To succeed, Buckhead SSDI claims will need to include extensive documentation and persuasive evidence.
 The SSA will review the claim to ascertain whether the medical condition at issue is of sufficient duration and severity to prevent an applicant from completing job-related duties such as standing, lifting, reading, and concentrating.
 The agency will consider not only the types of work the applicant has performed in the past but other jobs that applicant may be qualified to do.

-The SSA frequently denies initial SSDI claims.
+The SSA frequently denies initial SSDI claims in Buckhead.
 A denial does not necessarily indicate that an applicant is not qualified to receive benefits.
-Rather, an application may be denied because the applicant failed to submit enough evidence to prove those qualifications.
+Rather, a claim may be denied because the applicant failed to submit enough evidence to prove those qualifications.

-Many applicants work with an experienced social security disability law firm who can help ensure the right documentation is included to satisfy agency requirements.
+Many applicants work with an experienced social security disability law firm to ensure the right documentation is included to satisfy agency requirements.
 If the SSA denies a claim, the applicant has four opportunities to appeal the decision and obtain benefits.